 Many antiseizure drugs decrease folate and B12 serum levels; oral vitamin supplements can prevent this effect.
-Taking folate supplements before conception helps reduce risk of neural tube defects Overview of Congenital Neurologic Anomalies Congenital brain anomalies usually cause severe neurologic deficits; some may be fatal.
-Some of the most serious neurologic anomalies (eg, anencephaly, encephalocele, spina bifida) develop in... read more and should be recommended to all women who are of childbearing age and who take antiseizure drugs.
+Taking folate supplements before conception helps reduce risk of neural tube defects Overview of Congenital Neurologic Anomalies Congenital brain anomalies cause a spectrum of neurologic deficits; although some may be barely noticeable, others may be fatal.
+Some of the most serious neurologic anomalies (eg, anencephaly... read more and should be recommended to all women who are of childbearing age and who take antiseizure drugs.

 Risk of teratogenicity is less with monotherapy and varies by drug; none is completely safe during pregnancy.
 Risk with carbamazepine, phenytoin, and valproate is relatively high; there is evidence that they have caused congenital malformations in humans (see table Some Drugs With Adverse Effects During Pregnancy Some Drugs With Adverse Effects During Pregnancy ).
 Risk of neural tube defects is somewhat greater with valproate than other commonly used antiseizure drugs.
 Risk with some of the newer drugs (eg, lamotrigine) seems to be less.

 Specific Antiseizure Drugs